Why We Need Prompt Drift: Understanding the Importance of Monitoring in Generative AI

 Governance Alignment: Built for Compliance, Not Just Research

 Why is PDI not just another academic metric?
-Because it is designed to plug directly into governance frameworks:
+It is designed to integrate directly into governance frameworks:

-NIST AI RMF 1.0: Continuous monitoring under “Measure–Manage” functions.
+NIST AI RMF 1.0: Continuous monitoring under the “Measure–Manage” functions.

 EU AI Act: Post-market monitoring for high-risk systems.